firebuggirl/mean-contact-list/digital-ocean-deploy.md

               - Do not disconnect until you confirm that you can successfully log in via SSH!!!!!!!

-              - n a new terminal on your local machine, log in to your server using the new account that we created:
+              - in a new terminal on your local machine, log in to your server using the new account that we created:

               ` ssh <my-user-name+serverIP> `